upcmd/up/README.md

       * dry run
       * if condition support
       * loop support to iterate through a list of items
-      * mult-layered loop and break
+      * mult-layered loop, break and until condition
       * block and embedded block of code for execution
+      * finally/rescue to ensure cleanup
 8. Flexible configuration style to load dvar, scope, flow from external yaml so that the programming code will be a little cleaner and organised.
 Your code could evolve starting from simple, then externalize detailed implementation to files.
 9. Support the unlimited yml object, so yml config in var is text and it is also object.It could be merged in scopes automatically, it could be processed using go template
 10. Battery included for common builtin commands: print, reg, deReg, template, readFile, writeFile